-The colleges in the Alamo Colleges District recognize the importance of building strong leaders and of students’ participation in the development of their own leadership skills.
+The Alamo Colleges District recognizes the importance of building strong leaders and of students’ participation in the development of their own leadership skills.
 Students may choose from a variety of opportunities to get involved, including student government, student organizations, the Student Leadership Institute, the National Society of Leadership & Success, and Phi Theta Kappa.
-To learn more about the leadership opportunities the Alamo Colleges District has to offer, explore District programs and college-based leadership programs.
+To learn more about the leadership opportunities, the Alamo Colleges District has to offer, explore District programs and college-based leadership programs.

 Student Leadership Institute